AuditOps/auditops-sdk/docs/general/faqs.md

 ### How can I support this project?
 1. Free: Incorporate the AuditOps-SDK into your vendor due diligence process.
 It's free, holds vendors accountable, and helps your team evaluate risk.
+   - Check out these **[instructions](request_report.md)** to request a report from your vendor.
+2. Free: Share an AuditOps report with prospective customers to brag about your security posture.
+It's free, secure (sensitive data is anonymized), and helps build trust prospective clients.
-2. Free: Schedule a training for your non-profit (ISACA, IIA, etc), TPRM team, or audit firm.
+3. Free: Schedule a training for your non-profit (ISACA, IIA, etc), TPRM team, or audit firm.
 We want to spread the word, and won't make it a sales pitch.
-Email us at info@auditops.io for more information.
+   - Email info@auditops.io for more information.
-3. Paid: Sign-up for the AuditOps vendor monitoring service!
+5. Paid: Reach out to AuditOps to learn about our vendor monitoring service!
 We will keep an eye on your vendors, and make sure they are compliant **every day**, not just once per year.
+   - Email info@auditops.io for more information.

 ### How is this different from a vendor’s Trust Center?
 When buying a house, you wouldn't let the seller pick the home inspector.
 The same applies to third-party risk management.